 8-byte conversation identifier.

 4-byte reserved field.

-See the CICS Operations and Utilities Guide for examples of ways in which you can use the CICS-supplied utility program, DFHJUP, to select FEPI records for printing.
+For examples of how you can use the CICS-supplied utility program, DFHJUP, to select FEPI records for printing, see Reading log streams using batch jobs in the CICS Operations and Utilities Guide.